vulcandth/poke-cia/README.md

   (Relative paths must be relative to the `poke-cia` directory. `../` means the directory above the poke-cia directory.)

-- Finally in that same file, you will need to set the `rom_targets` variable.
-This variable is used by poke-cia to run the appropriate `make` command build targets on the repository specified in the `repo_path` variable.
+- Finally, in that same file, set the rom_targets variable.
+Poke-cia uses this to run the appropriate make command build targets based on the repo_path variable.

   ```makefile
   repo_targets := red red_vc blue blue_vc